WUPV

 Established as a religious TV station in 1990, WZXK joined The WB in 1995 (as WAWB) and switched to UPN in 1997, adopting its present call sign.
-The result of the switch was to leave The WB without a full-time outlet in Richmond.
+The result of the switch was to leave The WB without a full-time outlet in Richmond; the network's attempts to build an additional local station were unsuccessful for legal and technical reasons.
 The station joined The CW on its 2006 launch and today serves as one of two ATSC 3.0 (Next Gen TV) transmitters in central Virginia.
 The station airs one local newscast from the WWBT newsroom.

 History

 Christel Inc., run by James E. Campana, had broadcast leased-access religious programming on cable systems in Henrico County since 1978.
 In 1986, he was granted a construction permit for channel 65 in Ashland after settling with a competing applicant and began a years-long construction process that would involve more than $2 million in funds.
 The call letters WZXK were chosen at the suggestion of an attorney who knew they'd be available and after 10 suggestions were turned down by the FCC.
 Meanwhile, a tower was built in King William County in 1989 after Hanover County refused to concede a zoning variance to build the mast.
 Construction was almost halted on the rest of the project due to a sudden cash crunch; the transmitter was left sitting in a warehouse in Kentucky for a time because Christel needed to pay another $118,000.

 Channel 65 finally appeared on March 9, 1990.
 It aired primarily religious programming with some secular shows.
 However, it also dealt with financial and technical struggles which sometimes converged.
 In 1992, the station's transmitter failed, but it took time to raise the funds to replace it.
 That fall, the amount of family secular programming increased.

 In February 1994, locally based Bell Broadcasting purchased WZXK, with Christel continuing to program religious fare on the station.
 That fall, WZXK reached an affiliation deal with the soon-to-launch WB network and became WAWB "WB 65".
 In 1997, Bell Broadcasting sold the station to Lockwood Broadcasting of Hampton, Virginia, which negotiated to take the primary UPN affiliation.
 With this move, WAWB took the current call sign of WUPV; it branded first as "UPN 65" and then "UPN Richmond" during its tenure with the network.